enionsouza/re-former/README.md

 ![screenshot](./img/screenshot.png)

-This project helped us to actually build some forms, both using nearly-pure HTML and then we went through, gradually, using the helper methods that Rails provides.
+This project helped us to actually build some forms, first using nearly-pure HTML and then we went through, gradually, using the helper methods that Rails provides.
 Note that this project doesn't intent to provide any styles to the created views.

 ## Built With